oracle-livelabs/database/datapump-xtts-migration/04-prepare-m5/prepare-m5.md

     ```
     </details>

-3. Examine the properties file which contains the details of your migration.
+3. Examine the properties file, which contains the details of your migration.
 It's stored in the *cmd* directory.
-In this lab, the properties file has already be filled with the details of your database.
+In this lab, the properties file has already been filled with the details of your database.

     ```
     <copy>